 During the Writer phase, symbols may be emitted as strings using a

 Namer may output the symbol in any form that preserves the uniqueness of that symbol.

 Resolver will validate to make sure the generated

 Program holds an immutable version of the information from the

 ProgramBuilder along with semantic information generated by the

-Resolver did not report any errors during validation.
+Resolver did not report any errors.

 Program is fully immutable, and is part of the public Tint API.
 The immutable nature of

 Programs make these entirely safe to share between multiple threads without the use of synchronization primitives.